paperless-ngx/paperless-ngx/README.md

 # Getting started

 The easiest way to deploy paperless is docker-compose.
-The files in the [`/docker/compose` directory](https://github.com/paperless-ngx/paperless-ngx/tree/main/docker/compose) are configured to pull the image from Github Packages.
+The files in the [`/docker/compose` directory](https://github.com/paperless-ngx/paperless-ngx/tree/main/docker/compose) are configured to pull the image from GitHub Packages.

 If you'd like to jump right in, you can configure a docker-compose environment with our install script: